-Whatever your PPC strategy for 2020 may have been, it’s time for a change.
-But certain industries have been impacted more than others.
-A CPC shift of +/- 20% (although noteworthy) is far less impactful than a drop of over 100% or an increase of nearly 1,000%.
+Whatever your PPC strategy for 2020 may have been, it’s time for a change, especially when thinking about the new year ahead.
+But certain industries have been impacted more than others as can be seen here.

-Beyond CPC changes, there are a few general factors that indicate a real need to take strategic realignment seriously.
+Beyond CPC changes, there may be a few general factors that indicate a real need to take strategic realignment seriously.
 These include businesses that:

 - Rely on heavily impacted countries as a part of a supply chain.

 - Cannot sell all goods due to shortages.

 - Have seen rapid strategy changes from competitors.

 - Are in a position to fill a hole a competitor left behind.